| |

 hidden from view, requiring the armorer to remove weapons

 to verify serial numbers.
+Look

 to the right and tell us how to get the bottom inverted